jjc12/MathFree/README.md

 -Matrices (found in MatrixFree)

-The first implementation of this library on GitHub was uploaded on March 19th, 2015.
-This implies it's new and the classes themselves may contain bugs that I'm not aware of.
-There is a lot to build on so expect improvements on this library and the GitHub page daily.
 Specifically, I still need to add the sections "demonstration" and "features" to each class, along with the sections "Questions & Issues", "Documentation", "usage", and "license".

 If a bug is found, please submit an e-mail to jjc12@my.fsu.edu with a description of the bug.
 This project is my priority